White-throated barbtail: Distribution and habitat

 The white-throated barbtail has a disjunct distribution.
 The nominate subspecies is found along several mountain ranges in the northeastern Venezuelan states of Anzoátegui, Sucre and Monagas.
 It is found at elevations between 1100 and 2400 m.
 Subspecies P. t. pariae is found along the eastern mountains of Venezuela's Paria Peninsula, where it occurs at elevations between 800 and 1200 m.
 The species inhabits wet, mossy, montane evergreen forest, where it favors an understory dominated by small palms and plants of the Arum family (Araceae).

 Behavior

 Feeding

 The white-throated barbtail's diet has not been studied but it is believed to be mostly arthropods.
 It typically forages singly or in pairs, and sometimes to regularly joins mixed-species feeding flocks.
 It tends to feed low in the undergrowth, sometimes on the ground but more commonly up to about 3 m above it.
-It it doesn't hitch along trunks and branches but gleans prey from logs and rocks, and on the ground tosses aside leaf litter.
+It is doesn't hitch along trunks and branches but gleans prey from logs and rocks, and on the ground tosses aside leaf litter.